valkey-io/valkey-rfc/ValkeyJSON.md

 JSON.ARRPOP <key> [path [index]]
 ```

-* key - required, Redis key of document type
+* key - required, JSON key.
 * path - optional, a JSON path.
-Defaults to the root path if not provided
+Defaults to the root path if not provided.
 * index - optional, position in the array to start popping from.
     * Defaults -1 if not provided, which means the last element.
     * Negative value means position from the last element.